Symptoms and treatment of cracks in the bones of the arms and legs. Bone crack

 4. 4.
 Limited movement at the site of injury due to pain and tissue swelling.

-A surgeon or traumatologist can identify the presence of a crack, who will conduct a visual examination and refer the patient to an x-ray, during which the type of damage, its size, and the condition of the tissues of the diseased area will be established.
-The tactics of treating the patient will depend on the accuracy and timeliness of the diagnosis.
-Sometimes it becomes necessary to conduct a bone scan to determine the exact depth of the injury.
+The presence of a crack can be detected by a surgeon or traumatologist, who will conduct a visual examination and refer the patient for an x-ray, during which the type of damage, its size, as well as the condition of the tissues of the diseased area will be determined.
+The patient’s treatment tactics will depend on the accuracy and timeliness of the diagnosis.
+Sometimes it becomes necessary to perform a bone scan to determine the exact depth of the injury.

-Very often you can observe a situation when a crack appears on the arm, in which the above symptoms are observed.
+Very often you can observe a situation where a crack appears on the hand, in which the symptoms described above are observed.
 In this case, full mobility of the upper limb is not possible.

-If a fracture of the leg bone occurs, it is usually caused by a mechanical influence, such as an unfortunate fall or a strong blow.
+If a leg bone crack occurs, it is usually caused by a mechanical force, such as a bad fall or a strong blow.
 At the same time, it is quite difficult to move the injured leg.

 Directions of therapy

-If a bone fracture is detected, it is very important to start treatment in a timely manner.
-Apply ice to the damaged area.
-With a more severe injury, it is necessary that the injured area be at rest.
-Only a doctor can prescribe the necessary treatment and the duration of bed rest.
+If a bone fracture is detected, it is very important to begin treatment promptly.
+It is necessary to apply ice to the damaged area.
+For more severe injuries, it is necessary that the injured area be at rest.
+Only a doctor can prescribe the necessary treatment and duration of bed rest.

-Often, after a strong blow with a bone on a hard surface, a sharp pain is felt at the site of impact, the bone begins to “burn”.
-This is a sign that the integrity of the bone is broken, and a crack or even a fracture has appeared in it.
-The situation is everyday, and anyone can be in it.
+Often, after a strong impact with a bone on a hard surface, a sharp pain is felt at the site of impact, and the bone begins to “burn.”
+This is a sign that the integrity of the bone has been compromised and a crack or even a fracture has appeared in it.
+This is an everyday situation, and anyone can find themselves in it.

-Therefore, it does not hurt to know what is worse - a crack or a fracture, and how to distinguish them by external signs.
-Perhaps one day this knowledge will help you save yourself or your friends from the unpleasant duty of becoming a carrier of gypsum for a long time.
+Therefore, it doesn’t hurt to know what is worse - a crack or a fracture, and how to distinguish them by external signs.
+Perhaps one day this knowledge will help you protect yourself or your friends from the unpleasant responsibility of becoming a bearer of plaster for a long time.

-A complete break in the bone at the site of injury is diagnosed as a fracture.
-A partial fracture of a bone is commonly referred to as a fissure.
-This popular name conveys the essence of the injury quite accurately and understandably for an ordinary person.
+Complete disruption of the bone at the site of injury is diagnosed as a fracture.
+Partial disruption of the bone is usually called a crack.
+This popular name quite accurately and understandably conveys the essence of the injury to the average person.

-With a fracture of the bone, the injured limb can be moved, although each movement is accompanied by pain.
-Pain can range from moderate to very severe, depending on the severity of the bone damage.
+When a bone is cracked, the injured limb can be moved, although every movement is accompanied by pain.
+The pain can range from moderate to very severe, depending on the severity of the bone damage.

-Many, even when faced with such an injury, underestimate its danger and do not rush to the doctor, acting on the principle that it will pass by itself.
-It is useful to remind such daredevils that official medicine does not know the concept of “bone fracture”, and traumatologists diagnose such injuries as “partial bone fracture”.
+Many, even when faced with such an injury, underestimate its danger and do not rush to see a doctor, acting on the principle that it will go away on its own.
+It is worth reminding such daredevils that official medicine does not know the concept of “bone crack”, and traumatologists diagnose such injuries as “partial bone fracture.”

 How to distinguish a crack from a fracture

 Since both injuries are based on bone damage, their symptoms are largely similar.
-But the symptoms of cracks and fractures also have noticeable differences, knowing which, you can make a preliminary diagnosis.
+But the symptoms of a crack and a fracture also have noticeable differences, knowing which you can make a preliminary diagnosis.

 Distinctive symptoms of a crack:

-1. Severe pain that occurred immediately after the injury gradually “fades out” at rest and may not be felt at all at rest;
+1. Severe pain that occurs immediately after an injury gradually “fades away” in a state of rest and may not be felt at all in a state of complete rest;

-2. The pain returns when you try to move or otherwise load the injured limb;
+2. The pain returns when you try to move or otherwise put weight on the injured limb;

 3. Redness of the skin or extensive painful hematoma at the site of injury;